yuanz03/tp/docs/UserGuide.md

 Format: `filter [tm/TEAM_NAME] [i/INJURY] [ps/POSITION]`

 * Shows all the players that matches the specified `TEAM_NAME`, `POSITION` and/or `INJURY` if they are provided.
-* Atleast one of the optional fields must be provided.
+* At least one of the optional fields must be provided.
 * Duplicate flags are not allowed.
-* The order of the flags does not matter. e.g. `filter tm/U16 ps/ACL` will match `filter ps/ACL tm/U16`.
 * The fields are all case-insensitive. e.g `acl` will match `ACL`.
 * The order of the keywords for the injury field does not matter. e.g. `Leg Broken` will match `Broken Leg`.
 * Only full words will be matched by the injury field. `ACL` will not match `ACLs`.